art0007i/3DashUtils/README.md

 There are 2 versions of 3DashUtils available, one for [BepInEx](https://github.com/BepInEx/BepInEx) and one for [MelonLoader](https://melonwiki.xyz/)

+⚠ The BepInEx install does not work on 3DashPlus.
+If you are using 3DashPlus use the MelonLoader version!

 ### BepInEx
 1. Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21)
 2. Extract the downloaded zip file on top of your game (the BepInEx folder should be in the same folder as 3Dash.exe)